niclash/kicad-tools/README.md

 * Generate a component placement file, (only Top side).
 CSV format is for JLCPCB.

 * Generate BOM.csv.
-Expects a JLCPCB template in the project.
+Expects a "JLCPCB" preset in the project.

 * Generate PDFs
   * Schematics